-October is Health Literacy Month.
-In this blog post, IHI Executive Director Frank Federico describes what care providers should do to improve their communication with patients to help improve the safety and reliability of care.
+For Health Literacy Month, IHI Executive Director Frank Federico describes what care providers should do to improve their communication with patients to help improve the safety and reliability of care.

 The Institute of Medicine defines health literacy as “the degree to which individuals can obtain, process, and understand the basic information and services they need to make appropriate health decisions.”
 Studies

 show that health literacy is a strong predictor of health status.
 Inadequate health literacy can lead to numerous negative effects on an individual’s health and well-being, including poor self-care, increased utilization of health services, worse outcomes, and decreased likelihood of receiving preventive care and services.
 Poor communication with patients also contributes to unnecessary readmissions and reduced patient satisfaction and engagement.